Pope Francis Pledges To End Catholic Church Cover-Ups Of Sexual Abuse

-In an unprecedented letter released Monday, Pope Francis acknowledged “with shame and repentance” the Catholic Church’s decades-long failure to take action over the “atrocities”committed by priests against children, and demanded accountability from future leaders.
+In an unprecedented letter released Monday, Pope Francis acknowledged “with shame and repentance” the Catholic Church’s decades-long failure to take action over the “atrocities” committed by priests against children, and demanded accountability from future leaders.

 “We showed no care for the little ones; we abandoned them,” he wrote in his 2,000-word letter published in full by the Vatican News.